 Nevertheless, like measures of ethnolinguistic fragmentation based on fractionalization or polarization indices, observed genetic diversity might be endogenous to civil conflict, since it could be tainted by genetic admixtures resulting from the movement of populations across space, triggered by cross-regional differences in patterns of historical conflict potential, the nature of political institutions, and levels of economic prosperity.
 To circumvent this concern, the analysis is based on the measure of predicted genetic diversity introduced by Ashraf and Galor (2013a).
 Exploiting the explanatory power of a serial founder effect associated with the "out of Africa" migration process, the diversity of a country's prehistorically indigenous population is predicted by the coefficients obtained from an ethnic-group-level regression of expected heterozygosity on migratory distance from Addis Ababa in the aforementioned sample comprising 53 globally representative ethnic groups from the Human Genome Diversity Cell Line Panel.
-This measure captures the component of observed interpersonal diversity within a country's indigenous ethnic groups that is predicted by migratory distance from Addis Ababa to the country's modern-day capital city, along prehistoric land-connected human migration routes.
+This measure captures the component of observed interpersonal diversity within a country's modern-day capital city, along prehistoric land-connected human migration routes.